-Anyone can ask their employer for flexible work arrangements, but the Government has introduced a statutory right to apply for flexible working, to encourage applications.
-Your employees have the right to ask for flexible working - not the right to have it.
+Anyone can ask their employer for flexible work arrangements, but nobody has the right to be granted it.
+Employees, though, have a statutory right to apply for flexible working.

 For a flexible working application to be valid, it must: